Causes of Plant Explosions

 - Violations of OSHA safety regulations

 Causes are usually preventable, which makes explosions all the more tragic.
 It can be difficult to determine the actual cause, and it often takes several months to find answers.
 More often than not, a refinery explosion is a result of numerous factors.
 When employer negligence is involved, it can lead to frustration, outrage, and even widespread community protests.
-If you have recently been injured in a plant explosion, then it is in your best interests to get the involvement of an experienced industrial accident attorney who can help you file a claim in regards to the explosion.
+If you have recently been injured in a plant explosion, then it is in your best interests to get the involvement of an experienced attorney who can help you file a claim in regards to the explosion.

 The Threat of Plant Corrosion